npotteig/bt_as_reward/README.md

 ### F4: Policy Transfer to Microsoft AirSim
 Evaluation of policy learned in DroneSupplier deployed to Microsoft AirSim neighborhood environment.
 Results discussed in Section 6.6.2.
 Appropriate hardware and GPU needed to run this experiment.
 A policy must have been learned already in DroneSupplier for this experiment to work.

-Map of DroneSupplier mission in `figs/`.
+Map of DroneSupplier task in `figs/`.
 Walls (excluding the border) are obstacles in a 25 X 25 section in the neighborhood.

 **Download AirSimNH**